 Impact

 To use an inappropriate implementation in the Speech feature of Google Chrome versions before 148.0.7778.96, a remote attacker can craft a malicious HTML page that causes the browser to display spoofed user interface elements.
 The vulnerability allows the attacker to mislead users into interacting with a fraudulent interface that appears to belong to a legitimate application, potentially enabling phishing, credential theft, or deceptive interactions.
-The weakness is a kind of input validation or output handling failure, which can be abstracted as an information disclosure and user interaction flaw.
+The weakness can be seen as an input validation or output handling failure that may lead to cross‑site scripting (CWE‑79) and information disclosure, undermining user interaction trust.

 Affected Systems